2 Main assumptions

 \[ Y_t = C_t + I_t \]

 Important thing to remember: This is a statement about accounting, not about causal relationships!
-It will always be true, but it won’t be the case that we can make statements like “an increase in consumption increases GDP” in this model – that’s a more complicated question, and we have to dig in beyond the accounting identity.
+It will always be true, but it won’t be the case that we can make statements like “an increase in consumption increases GDP” in this model – that’s a more complicated question.

 2.2 The Aggregate Production Function

 Now that we’ve set up some accounting facts, we need to figure out how much production there actually is.
-We’ll imagine a very stylized version of the economy where there are several different different “factors of production” - inputs - which are combined to create a single output.
-We can think of a unit of that output as a unit of real GDP.
+We’ll imagine a very stylized version of the economy where there are several different different “factors of production” – inputs – which are combined to create a single output.
+That output is real GDP.

 We summarize the relationship between the quantity of inputs and the quantity of output using a mathematical relationship, which we’ll call the aggregate production function